Giants rally on Yastrzemski’s 2nd HR, walk off with 7-6 win

 NO TIME TO WAIT

 Giants rookie Chadwick Tromp made his major league debut behind the plate.
 With a pitcher like Cueto, whose release point changes nearly every pitch, that could be a challenging task.
-But manager Gabe Kapler felt he had no choice because Tyler Heineman needed a rest.
-“He’s been a bit of a warrior for us thus far,” Kapler said.
-“We’ve asked a lot of him.
-And we wanted to get Tromp’s feet wet.”
+But Kapler felt he had no choice because Tyler Heineman needed a rest.

 TRAINER’S ROOM

-Padres: Paddack was checked briefly by a team trainer after taking a line drive by Brandon Crawford near his wrist on his glove hand.
+Padres: Paddack was checked briefly by a team trainer after taking a line drive by Crawford near his wrist on his glove hand.
 The ball nearly knocked Paddack’s glove off. … 1B Eric Hosmer was a late scratch again for a non-COVID related illness, according to the team.

 Giants: 1B Brandon Belt (right Achilles tendonitis) and 3B Evan Longoria (right oblique strain) are expected to come off the injured list Thursday.